Dubbing: ADR/post-sync

-Automated dialogue replacement (ADR) is the process of re-recording dialogue by the original actor (or a replacement actor) after the filming process to improve audio quality or make changes to the originally scripted dialog.
-In the early days of talkies, a loop of film would be cut and spliced together for each of the scenes that needed to be rerecorded, then one-by-one the loops would be loaded onto a projector.
-For each scene the loop would be played over and over while the voice actor performed the lines trying to synchronize them to the filmed performance.
+Automated dialogue replacement (ADR) is the process of re-recording dialogue by the original actor (or a replacement actor) after the filming process to improve audio quality or make changes to the initially scripted dialog.
+In the early days of talkies, a loop of film would be cut and spliced together for each of the scenes that needed to be re-recorded, and then the loops would be loaded onto a projector one by one.
+For each scene, the loop would be played repeatedly while the voice actor performed the lines, trying to synchronize them to the filmed performance.
 This was known as "looping" or a "looping session".
-Loading and reloading the film loops while the talent and recording crew stood by was a tedious process.
-Later, video tape and then digital technology replaced the film loops and the process became known as automated dialogue replacement (ADR).
+Loading and reloading the film loops while the talent and recording crew stood by was tedious.
+Later, videotape and then digital technology replaced the film loops, and the process became known as automated dialogue replacement (ADR).